East Timor

 In 1999 an overwhelming majority of the population voted for independence from Indonesia in a UN-supervised referendum.
 In the weeks that followed, anti-independence militia supported by the Indonesian military conducted a campaign in which 1,400 were killed and 300,000 were displaced.

-The Victorian Institute of Forensic Medicine (VIFM) and the Argentine Forensic Anthropology Team (EAAF) signed a memorandum of understanding to form the International Forensic Team (IFT), which was invited by the Government of Timor-Leste to undertake exhumations at several mass grave sites, but countrywide a relatively small number of remains have been located and identified so far.
+The Victorian Institute of Forensic Medicine (VIFM) and the Argentine Forensic Anthropology Team (EAAF) signed a memorandum of understanding to form the International Forensic Team (IFT), which was invited by the Government of Timor-Leste to undertake exhumations at several mass grave sites.